Table of Contents

 Employees look to their leaders for guidance

-The quality of managers and the completeness of their capabilities will largely determine how effective they are in managing diverse and polarized work teams.
+The quality of managers and the completeness of their capabilities will largely determine their effectiveness in managing diverse and polarized work teams.
 Remember that managers exert 45% of control over establishing social norms and culture on the work teams, and 70% of the variance in employee engagement scores.
-In a time when Gallup reports that line manager engagement levels have dipped to only 27%, employees are in greater need than ever for positive, constructive, and team-building leadership daily.
+In a time when Gallup reports that line manager engagement levels have dipped to 27%, employees need positive, constructive, and team-building leadership more than ever.

 Managers help communicate and enforce corporate direction and expectations, which are needed to drive teamwork, resolve conflicts, and manage behavior and job performance standards.
 While 93% of employees oppose their leaders sharing their political views, they nonetheless expect guidance and active management of the coworking efforts that make up much of their workdays.